qoerc/ftc_app/README.md

 ## QOERC Legacy Code
 Visit qoengineering.club to learn more about our club.
+Most of the code in this repo is by Ryan Gniadek or Ben Bernstein.
+Additional contributions by Phil Johnson and Alexander Goslin.

 ## Please note
 This repo is depreceated.
 Please use qoerc/SkyStone for the 2019-2020 season.